CrossGeeks/FirebasePushNotificationPlugin/docs/NotificationActions.md

 ## Notification Actions

-You can initialize the plugin with notification user categories to provide button options within the notification when received with one of the notification user categories configured.
+You can initialize the plugin with notification user categories to provide button options within the notification.
+Depending on the notification category received you can provide different button options.

+Notification User Category:

 ```csharp
 public class NotificationUserCategory